-(b) Determination of cash generating units and allocation of goodwill
+(b) Determination of cash-generating units and allocation of goodwill

-For the purpose of impairment testing, goodwill must be allocated to each cash-generating unit (CGU) or group of CGUs that are expected to benefit from the synergies of the business combination.
+For the purpose of impairment testing, goodwill must be allocated to each CGU or group of CGUs that are expected to benefit from the synergies of the business combination.
 Initial allocation and possible reallocation of goodwill to a CGU or a group of CGUs requires judgment.